llvm/llvm-project/mlir/docs/DialectConversion.md

 argument materialization hook on the `TypeConverter`.
 This hook also takes an optional `TypeConverter::SignatureConversion` parameter that applies a custom conversion to the entry block of the region.
-The types of the entry block arguments are often tied semantically to details on the operation, e.g., `func::FuncOp`, `AffineForOp`, etc.
+The types of the entry block arguments are often tied semantically to the operation, e.g., `func::FuncOp`, `AffineForOp`, etc.

 To convert the signature of just one given block, the